ericmercer/verified-mon-flt-synthesis/paper/MODELS-response.md

 Thank for your the thoughtful reviews.

-Regarding 1) The before and after tool chains have been compared showing that the real value is in the synthesized CakeML code from the AGREE specification.
+Regarding 1) The before and after tool chains have been compared showing that there is great value in the synthesized CakeML code from the AGREE specification.
 Before BriefCASE, the process was fully manual requiring domain expertise in AADL, AGREE, and CakeML.
-It additionally required manual inspection and code review to argue the correctnees of the implementation.
-The new approch in the paper is near push-button to synthesize from the AGREE specification the CakeML implementation.
-That implementation is proved correct thus removing any need for code review or manual argument of correctness in the implementation.
+It additionally required manual inspection and code review of the CakeML to argue the correctness of the implementation.
+The new approach in the paper is near push-button to synthesize from the AGREE specification the CakeML implementation.
+That implementation is proved correct automatically thus removing any need for code review or manual argument of correctness in the implementation.

 Regarding 2) See 1.